total-typescript/total-typescript-book/book-content/book.md

 });
 ```

-Practice using the autocomplete shortcut to fill in the object in the call to `acceptsObj`.
+Practice using the autocomplete shortcut to fill in the object when calling `acceptsObj`.

 #### Solution 1: Autocomplete